math-man-123/wanikani-recent-mistakes/README.md

   TIME_DELTA = 24
   ```

-3. On Windows simply double click on RUNME.bat.
+3. Download all the files and put them in some folder.
+Next on Windows simply double click on RUNME.bat.
 On other systems manually run anki.py.
 Now simply import IMPORTME.apkg into Anki.